-The Committee recommended that the countries adopt provisions to penalize forced sterilization as a crime and an act tantamount to genocide, war crimes, and crimes against humanity, 119 and to adopt regulations on artificial insemination and punish those who perform it without the consent of the victim.
-120

-- 125. In order to measure legislative development in connection with forced sterilization and artificial insemination without the woman's consent, the Committee requested information on the criminalization thereof.
-This indicator is found in the System of Indicators, together with other types of violence related to sexual and reproductive rights, such as obstetric violence, as well as access to abortion, and emergency contraception. - 126.
-In their replies, the States did not provide the Committee with sufficient information to analyze whether forced sterilization is defined as a common crime or whether it is defined as the Committee recommends. - 127.
-Therefore, the Committee does not have updated information on the States' legislative framework on forced sterilization and artificial insemination without the woman's consent that would enable them to measure possible progress with the implementation of these Recommendations.
+- The Committee recommended that the countries adopt provisions to penalize forced sterilization as a crime and an act tantamount to genocide, war crimes, and crimes against humanity, 119 and to adopt regulations on artificial insemination and punish those who perform it without the consent of the victim.
+120 - In order to measure legislative development in connection with forced sterilization and artificial insemination without the woman's consent, the Committee requested information of the criminalization thereof.
+This indicator is found in the system of indicators together with other types of violence related to sexual and reproductive rights, such as obstetric violence, abortion, and emergency contraception. - 127 In their replies, the States did not provide the Committee with sufficient information to analyze whether forced sterilization is defined as a common crime or whether it is defined as the Committee recommends. - 128 Therefore, the Committee does not have updated information on the States' legislative framework on forced sterilization and artificial insemination without the woman's consent that would enable them to measure possible progress with the implementation of these Recommendations.
 The Committee notes the importance of punishing forced sterilization, since it is a practice to control reproductive behavior that constitutes violence against women.